 But that doesn’t mean that finding the right rehab center for you is going to be easy.
 This is particularly true if you are suffering from anxiety and depression as well as substance abuse.
 Unfortunately, statistics have shown that only a small number of people with a dual diagnosis receive treatment for their conditions.

-On the bright side, you may qualify as a dual diagnosis patient if you meet the following criteria for mental health disorders:
+On the bright side, you may qualify as a dual diagnosis patient if you meet the following criteria:

 In addition to this, you must also meet the necessary diagnostic criteria for addictive disorders such as: